-Will We Ever Get Double-Digit CD Interest Rates Again?
+Will CD Rates Go Up Again?

-CDs are Insured by the Federal Government
+CDs Are Insured by the Federal Government

-CDs are backed up by the Federal Reserve and are insured for up to $250,000 per depositor, per FDIC insured bank.
+CDs are backed up by the Federal Reserve and are insured for up to $250,000 per depositor, per FDIC-insured bank.

 That means that if you have a great deal of money to put into savings, you can save across several different banking institutions and still have it all be insured by the federal government.

-Contrast that with a stock investment, where if the company goes under you can end up losing everything.
+Contrast that with a stock investment—where, if the company goes under, you can end up losing everything.

-CDs Can Give You Peace of Mind
+CDs Can Give Peace of Mind

-Because certificates of deposits are one of the safest investments around, they can give you serious peace of mind.
-By knowing that your money (or part of your money) is safe from the craziness of the stock market, you can rest easy.
+Because CDs are one of the safest investments around, they can give you serious peace of mind.
+By knowing that your money—or part of your money—is safe from the craziness of the stock market, you can rest easy.
 You don't have to worry about those funds.

-CDs Can Provide Passive Guaranteed Income
+CDs Can Provide Guaranteed Income

-When you own certificates of deposit, you know exactly at what rate they are going to throw off income.
-If you have $250,000 in a CD at 3 percent return then you know you'll get about $625 a month in guaranteed income.
+When you own certificates of deposit, you know exactly at what rate they are going to give you income.
+For example, if you have $250,000 in a CD at a 3% return, then you know you'll get about $625 per month in guaranteed income.
 That's a nice chunk of change to know for sure that you have coming in.

-CDs Can Provide Important Diversification
+CDs Can Provide Diversification